 Watch the video below to see the 2018 Assembly in action, or read the 2018 Western Assembly Summary Report PDF, 1651.41 KB.

 2018 Metropolitan Partnerships Youth Assembly

 Young people aged 15-19 years from school and youth organisations across Melbourne’s six regions came together in a Youth Forum hosted by the Metropolitan Partnerships at the State Library of Victoria.

 The full-day engagement included small group discussions, a panel seminar and region-specific breakouts to discuss life in their regions.
 The top three priorities nominated by young people from Melbourne’s west were:

 - Drugs and alcohol

-You can read in greater depth about the discussions and outcomes of the engagement in the 2018 Metropolitan Partnerships Youth Forum report and watch some of the highlights from the western breakout discussions in the video below.
+You can read about the discussions and outcomes of the engagement in the 2018 Metropolitan Partnerships Youth Forum Summary Report PDF, 7842.16 KB and watch highlights from the western breakout discussions in the video below.

 How the Victorian Government responded

 Our community engagement work informs the partnership’s annual advice to government.
 You can read how the Victorian Government responded to the advice by downloading How Government is responding: The 2019 Report Back.